Skip to main content

 In England and Wales, residential tenancies are primarily governed by the Housing Act 1988 (which introduced the assured shorthold tenancy regime that applies to the vast majority of private residential lettings), the Landlord and Tenant Act 1985 (which sets out the landlord's implied repairing obligations), the Housing Act 2004 (which introduced mandatory deposit protection in government-approved schemes), the Deregulation Act 2015 (which strengthened deposit protection requirements), and the Tenant Fees Act 2019 (which restricts the charges and deductions a landlord may make from a tenant's deposit).

-This Release is governed by English law and is intended for use in respect of properties in England and Wales.
+The United Kingdom Release of Liability for Tenancy (England & Wales) Release is governed by English law and is intended for use in respect of properties in England and Wales.
 It is not intended for use in Scotland or Northern Ireland, which have separate legislative regimes for residential tenancies.

 When Do You Need a Release of Liability for Tenancy (England & Wales)?